 I have to be careful about how much of my emotional journey I share because I can clearly transmit what I’m feeling, but I also lose my ability to be clear and precise on the mental front.
 It’s hard for me to switch back and forth, especially when I just want to be done with something.
 Luckily, the decision is done – on to the next mission.

 Email marketing, as you might imagine, is marketing via email.
-The marketer uses one of many email marketing solutions that ask people to sign up or opt into getting information from the marketer.
-Once the person signs up, they’ll start getting messages that increases the subscribers know, like, and trust with the marketer and her business/venture/organization.
-The end result is to get you to take some action that benefits them or their cause – this is normally to buy something, but that action could also be to share, donate, or get involved.
+The marketer uses one of many email marketing solutions that ask people to sign up for (opt into) getting information from the marketer.
+Once people sign up, they start getting messages that are intended to increase the subscribers’ “know, like, and trust” factor with the marketer and her business/venture/organization.
+The desired result is that subscribers take some action that benefits the marketer or her cause – this action is normally to buy something, but that action could also be to share, donate, or get involved.

-The best email marketers use effective autoresponder sequences to move the subscriber along that journey of awareness to action.
+The best email marketers use effective autoresponder sequences to move the subscriber along that journey from awareness to action.
 There’s a set schedule of messages each subscriber gets when they sign up.
-For instance, if a message was set to go out three days after signup, a new subscriber would get it three days after the signed up, regardless of when they signed up.
+For instance, if a message was set to go out three days after signup, a new subscriber would get it three days after they signed up, regardless of when they signed up.

 Email marketing is incredibly effective.
 I’ve been advising people on it for years and it’s an absolutely critical part of growing any business, venture, or cause because it cultivates real relationships with people; it’s not just something for online activities.